 Pickling vinegar should have at least 5% acidity to preserve food properly.
 Distilled white vinegar is clear, has a neutral taste, and is the most cost-effective choice.
 You can also use apple cider, white wine, and rice vinegar.

 Home-canned, preserved, or fermented foods with low acid content can provide the right environment for Botulism to grow.
-The brine must be acidic enough (below pH 4.6) to preserve the food.
+According to the Word Health Organization (WHO), the brine must be acidic enough (below pH 4.6) to preserve the food.
 Proper handling and storage are critical to prevent contamination.

 The shelf life of pickles depends on how it was prepared and stored, and the acidity of the brine.
 Keep the pickles immersed in the brine to avoid them from spoiling so soon.